gariza90/MyVaults/000 Inbox/For Smarter Decisions, Empower your Employees - Extracted Annotations.md

 > "Hands-on but not directive, coaches don't tell people what to do—rather, they provide guidance and guardrails for decisions and ensure accountability, while stepping back and allowing others to make them." ([Smet et al :9](zotero://open-pdf/library/items/6II67KLT?page=4))

-El mejor arquetipo gerencial es el mentor o coach.
+El mejor arquetipo gerencial es el mentor o [[Coaching|coach]].
 El coach no dice a su gente que hacer, ni cómo hacerlo, ellos proveen orientación y soporte a su equipo para que puedan tomar las decisiones y aseguran la responsabilidad.
 Idealmente es el arquetipo más lógico pero, no es tan sencillo de llevar a cabo. ([note on p.9](zotero://open-pdf/library/items/6II67KLT?page=4))

 > "But there is a wide gap between understanding what to do and being able to do it" ([Smet et al :9](zotero://open-pdf/library/items/6II67KLT?page=4))